BetterTyped/react-zoom-pan-pinch/README.md

 ## Features

 - :zap: Super fast and easy to use
+- :gift: Powerful context usage, which gives you a lot of freedom
 - :gem: Mobile gestures, touchpad gestures and desktop mouse events support
 - :wrench: Highly customizable
 - :boom: Lots of animations and cool stuff
-- :gift: Powerful context usage, which gives you a lot of freedom!

 ## DEMO